Magnetoelastic signatures of the conical state and charge density waves in antiferromagnetic FeGe

-In order to understand how effective coupling between phases (magnetic, CDW) changes we apply the renormalization group (RG) technique~\cite{card.96}, in which the coexistence of these modes is an input at the level of degrees of freedom and possible fixed points (FP) are outcomes of the RG flow (see also Appendix~\ref{sec:RG_flow}).
-Thus, the full scaling form for the velocity shift can be written as
+To understand the evolution of the effective coupling between the magnetic and CDW phases, we interpret the scaling within a renormalization-group (RG) inspired technique~\cite{card.96}, in which the coexistence of these modes is an input at the level of the degrees of freedom, and possible fixed points (FP) are outcomes of the RG flow (see also SM, Sec.
+IV~\cite{SM}).
+Thus, the full scaling form for the velocity shift is written as:

 Each scaling variable $x_m$ and $x_c$ define independent relevant directions associated with magnetic and CDW instabilities.
-The fixed point where the scaling flow stops is located at $(0, 0)$ being a Gaussian bicritical point.
-The diagram seen in Fig.~\ref{fig:scale_m+cdw} (b) shows the linear RG eigen-directions ($x_{\pm}=x_m \pm x_c$, see appendix~\ref{sec:RG_flow}) i.e. the diagonals, dominant/second-dominant eigen-direction as special limit of $\Gamma = \Gamma_c$.
-The scaling variable $x_m = \delta/\Gamma$ represents the ratio between the static magnetic stiffness scale and the dynamical broadening.
+The point (0,0) corresponds to the Gaussian fixed point of the linearized scaling problem, although it is not directly realized under the experimental conditions (see discussion in the SM, Sec.
+IV \cite{SM}).

+The diagram in Fig.~\ref{fig:flow_eq} illustrates the linear RG eigen-directions, $x_{\pm}=x_m \pm x_c$, corresponding to the separatrices of the flow.
+These directions coincide with the diagonals in the $(x_m,x_c)$ plane and represent the dominant and subdominant scaling directions in the special case $\Gamma=\Gamma_c$.
 Moving along $x_m$ corresponds to tuning through the magnetic instability (e.g., cone opening or closing), whereas moving along $x_c$ corresponds to tuning through the CDW instability.
 When $x_m \rightarrow 0$, the system becomes soft relative to its damping scale, which leads to the observed scaling collapse.
-The crossover lines seen in Fig.~\ref{fig:scale_m+cdw} (b) results from the equation: $x^2_m = 2.5 x^2_c +1.5$ with $\Gamma^2_c/\Gamma^2_0 \approx 2.5$.
-As $\Gamma_c/\Gamma_0$ is larger than 1, the CDW fluctuations are dynamically broader, the magnetic mode is sharper and the magnetic dominance region is smaller near origin.
-The CDW dominance region extends further out.
-As field is increases $\Gamma_0 + \gamma H^2$ the ration decreases, the hyperbola moves continuously with field and the trajectory bends.
-Applying a field along $c$ slightly enhances mixing between magnetic and CDW contributions.
-Dashed lines represents $\Delta v/v$ trajectories (temperature sweep) with arrows indicating the RG “flow direction” from low to high T. At low T trajectories evolve near $x_m$ axis (mostly magnetic), while at high T, trajectories bend toward $x_+$ due to weak coupling $g$.
-Arrows clearly show flows moving away from the fixed point in scaling space as the RG scale increases.
-To conclude our elementary RG-analysis, the results explains horizontal shifts in $\Delta v/v$ collapse when approaching CDW region and demonstrates that FeGe resides in a mixed regime where both $x_m$ and $x_c$ are finite.
+The crossover hyperbola (thick black line seen in Fig.~\ref{fig:flow_eq}) represents the points in the ($x_m,x_c$)-plane obeying the equation $x^2_m = 2.5 x^2_c +1.5$ with $\Gamma^2_c/\Gamma^2_0 \approx 2.5$.
+It results from matching the energy scale of the two phases, and marks where magnetic fluctuations are as strong as CDW fluctuations.
+As $\Gamma_c/\Gamma_0 > 1$ the CDW fluctuations are dynamically broader, the magnetic mode is sharper, and the magnetic dominance region is smaller near the origin.